This text was sent out in six sections to several mailing lists on June 29 (1&2), June 30 (3&4), July 1 (5), and July 6 (6), 2000. |

 There is no mention of either Aceh or Ambon or another topological reference, except Indonesia.

+" We, the Indonesian people, do hereby proclaim the independence of Indonesia.
+Matters which concern the transfer of sovereignty etc. shall be executed in a conscientious manner and in the shortest possible time."
 The author apparently confused this with a contemporary speech of Sukarno, in which the territory was circumscribed as encompassing Banda Aceh in the West, and Ambon (situated in the Central Moluccan Islands) in the East.
 Banda Aceh had been the capital of the most western major territorial administrative unit of Netherlands East Indies, and Ambon had been administrative centre of the easternmost one that included (not excluded) West New Guinea.
 The latter had been divided into two territorial units centred respectively in Manokwari (on the north coast) and Tual (in the Kei Islands), both being subordinated to the administrative centre in Ambon.
 This division, with modifications in the administrative denominations, was retained up to unconditional surrender of the territory to Japan in 1942, from which Indonesia declared its independence in 1945.

 Otherwise Sukarno and others typically used the expression "from Sabang till Merauke" (towns respectively before the northwestern tip of Sumatra and in the South of West New Guinea) when refering to the territorial extension of Indonesia, a formula already used earlier by Dutch writers with regard to Netherlands East Indies.